prutz1311/FTRL-Kaggle/README.md

 It takes about three hours to process the data with 8 epochs.

 Arguments are: 'train file', 'test file', 'submision file'.
+It should be compiled with -std=c++11.